redwoodjs/redwood/docs/docs/graphql.md

 ## Self-Documenting GraphQL API

-RedwoodJS helps you document your GraphQL API by auto-generating commented SDL that will be incorporated into the `graphql.schema` file when generating types and that will be used for GraphiQL and the GraphQL Playground explorer.
+RedwoodJS helps you document your GraphQL API by generating commented SDL used for GraphiQL and the GraphQL Playground explorer -- as well as can be turned into API docs using tools like [Docusaurus](#use-in-docusaurus).

+If you specify the SDL generator with its `--docs` option, any comments (which the [GraphQL spec](https://spec.graphql.org/October2021/#sec-Descriptions) calls "descriptions") will be incorporated into your RedwoodJS app's `graphql.schema` file when generating types.

 If you comment your Prisma schema models, its fields, or enums, the SDL generator will use those comments as the documentation.